Financial conversations with a Dad who knows money

 Over time Robert has not just been a loving father to his own children, but has become a father figure to many others seeking advice on how to handle their money.

-He has always wanted to be on a radio show, but his daughter and co-host of The Money Dad Podcast informed him that those are called “podcasts” now and that she could help him start one whenever he wanted.
+He was interested in starting a radio show, but his daughter and co-host of The Money Dad Podcast informed him that those are called “podcasts” now and that she could help him start one whenever he wanted.
 After mulling it over, they thought that his practical financial experience and wisdom could help other people with their own journeys.

 Now we have The Money Dad Podcast.